 The Crossroads Farmers Market, a producers-only market nationally recognized as a pioneer in bringing fresh produce to low-income families, was established with City support in 2007.
 Participating vendors grow and/or process their own goods within a 125-mile radius of Takoma Park.

 New Ave Placemaking

 A variety of colorful benches, seats, rocking chairs, and trash and recycling containers are installed at prominent locations along the New Hampshire Avenue corridor.
-Unique banners celebrating the international flavor of the business community are displayed along Holton Lane.
-Murals and sidewalk decals placed at heavily trafficked areas and prominent buildings further promote the New Ave, as do grant-supported performances and events.
+Recent green improvements have been made to the Holton Lane Gateway area.
+Murals celebrate the culture and identity of the New Ave, as do grant-supported performances and events.